racmeh/AngularJS-Game/README.md

 # angular-js
-A logical puzzle game made with angular js
+A logical puzzle game made with AngularJS

-Technologies using: HTML, CSS, Angular js
+Technologies using: HTML, CSS, AngularJS